Ukrainian Embroidery Workshops

 1 – 4 pm

 This workshop offers the opportunity for confident beginners and experienced artists to explore Ukrainian traditional embroidery.
-Participants will be provided with the chance to learn the basics of kolodocky embroidery, including stitches, tips, and techniques while working on flower design.
+Participants will be provided with the chance to learn the basics of vyrizuvannia technique, which includes stitching, cutting and weaving the threads to secure the embroidery.
 The project will be framed in a wooden hoop, providing a neat and simple way to display the artwork as an element of décor.
-All materials will be provided by the instructor.
+Most materials will be provided by the instructor.

 Note: Although for this project we use a larger count embroidery fabric (14 Aida), some people may benefit from using a magnifying glass/lamp.
-The participants are encouraged to bring their own device if needed.
+You are encouraged to bring your own device if needed.

 Registration is required as capacity is limited.